Parameter Efficient Adaptation for Image Restoration with Heterogeneous Mixture-of-Experts: Conclusion

 \section{Conclusion}

-In this work, we explore for the first time the parameter-efficient adaptation of pre-trained image restoration models on various downstream tasks, to address the costly training and storage challenges posed by full fine-tuning.
-In order to achieve multi-degradation universality and powerful representation, a novel multi-branch inception structure is proposed to orthogonally model the local spatial, global spatial, and channel dependencies.
+In this work, we explore for the first time the potential of parameter-efficient adaptation to improve the generalization of image restoration models.
+We observe that current PETL methods struggle to generalize to multiple single-degradation tasks and suffer from performance degradation on hybrid-degradation tasks.
+We identify that this issue arises from the misalignment between the degradation-required representation and the homogeneity in current PETL methods.
+Based on this observation, we propose AdaptIR, a heterogeneous Mixture-of-Experts (MoE) to learn local spatial, global spatial, and channel orthogonal bases under low parameter budgets, followed by the adaptive feature ensemble to dynamically fuse these bases for degradation-specific representation.
 Extensive experiments validate our AdaptIR as a versatile and powerful adaptation solution.